-Whenever there's an excessive amount of rain or water, there's room for concern of fungus growth.
+Whenever there’s an excessive amount of rain or water, there’s room for concern for fungus growth.
 The fungus forms in poorly-ventilated areas of your deck and starts to eat away at the wood.

 In no time at all, you’ll notice that your wood is starting to gain more cracks or form a powdery substance.
 This is due to the dry rot digesting the wood and sabotaging its integrity.

-When building your deck, make sure that you give your timber the proper protection from water.
+When building your deck, ensure that you give your timber the proper protection from water.
 Hire a deck staining and sealing service to give your deck a coating that prevents moisture from getting trapped inside the wood.

 What Are the Signs of Dry Rot?